Manik400/Manik400/README.md

-- 💬 Ask me about **Machine Learning , Deep Learning and Angular Development**
+- 💬 Ask me about **Machine Learning , Deep Learning , Angular Development and DotNet**

 - 📫 How to reach me **manikgoyal400@gmail.com**